-The money in your account rolls over from year to year, unlike with flexible spending account (FSAs).
-An HSA is a medical savings account owned by an individual who has a HDHP.
-An FSA is an account that does not require a HDHP and allows employees to get reimbursed for qualifying medical expenses.
+The money in your account rolls over from year to year, unlike with a flexible spending account (FSAs).
+An HSA is a medical savings account owned by an individual who has an HDHP.
+An FSA is an account that does not require an HDHP and allows employees to get reimbursed for qualifying medical expenses.
 It’s typically funded through withholding from paychecks, and employers also may contribute.
 An FSA often is described as a use-it-or-lose account because any money not used in a specific time frame reverts to your employer.

 However, "an HSA is use-it-or-keep it," Licciardello says.

 You can use the money to pay for medical expenses at any time.
 Additionally, you may also be able to invest HSA funds and watch the money grow, Gossage says.
 At age 65, you can start paying your Medicare premiums from your HSA.

 "As long as you use that money for qualified medical expenses, you’ll never have to pay tax on that money or on its growth," Gossage says.

 However, you also have another option, Licciardello says.
 At age 65, you can take withdrawals from an HSA that are subject to ordinary income tax, but not the 20 percent penalty (even if you use the money for something other than qualifying medical expenses.

 "It's another retirement option that is really spectacular," Licciardello says.

 Although some health insurance companies offer an HSA, you have many different options.
 Use the following tips to find the best HSA for you:

 - Watch out for fees.
 Some accounts charge for monthly account maintenance, debit cards, and certain transactions.
 Always read the fee schedule and ask questions about any charges that you don’t understand.